 Also, demands on urban land and an on-going need to provide new homes to accommodate an increasing population in Chorley can mean that there is added pressure on open space, both public and privately owned.
 The council will ensure that it continues to have robust policies in place to protect the majority of public and private open spaces, such as playing fields and development is targeted on brown field land where possible.
-However, it also recognises that in some cases allowing the development of poor quality, inaccessible or marginal open space in return for funds to improve quality and facilities on others may be appropriate.
+Providing it can be demonstrated that it would enhance the overall open space in an area, in some cases the Council may consider development on poorer quality sites in exchange for funding to improve other open space.
 Balanced against this is the need to ensure that future population growth is reflected in the level of open space provision.